-- 4.3.1 Requirement: The minimum current available in the shutdown state must be sufficient to guarantee operation of equipment monitoring the state of the modules as specified in Table 1 Mode Transition Parameters. - 4.3.2 Requirement: When in the Shutdown state, each PV generator must provide output voltage $V{OFF}$ , with minimum current $I{OFF}$ as defined in Table 1 Mode Transition Parameters. - 4.3.3 Option (Standby Power): When in the Shutdown state, each PV generator must provide output voltage $V{OFF}$ , with minimum current $I{OFFHI}$ .
+- 4.3.1 Requirement: The minimum current available in the shutdown state must be sufficient to guarantee operation of equipment monitoring the state of the modules as specified in Table 1: Mode Transition Parameters. - 4.3.2 Requirement: When in the Shutdown state, each PV generator must provide output voltage V{OFF} , with minimum current I{OFF} as defined in Table 1: Mode Transition Parameters. - 4.3.3 Option (Standby Power): When in the Shutdown state, each PV generator must provide output voltage V{OFF} , with minimum current I{OFFHI} .

 When offering power to the Transmitter is desirable, higher current capability is required.
 Standby Power (4.3.3) is an option and not a requirement but may be implemented and validated for conformance to this specification.
-String or sub-string level disconnecting devices in systems compliant with UL 3741 and that do not control all modules in a string are exempt from the requirements of Section 4.3.